-The mission of Dauphin County Court Appointed Special Advocates (“CASA”) is to recruit, train, educate, and supervise dedicated volunteers to become agents of change for the abused and neglected youths of Dauphin County.
+The mission of Dauphin County Court Appointed Special Advocates (“CASA”) is to recruit, train, educate, and supervise dedicated volunteers to become agents of change for every abused and neglected child from Dauphin County.

-Through investigating, listening, and involvement in the courtroom and the child’s community, a CASA will assist these children to achieve their full potential.
+Through investigating, listening, and involvement in the courtroom as well as the child’s community, a CASA will assist our children to achieve their full potential.

 We envision that every child in Dauphin County has a safe, stable, and nurturing home dedicated to a promising future.